joonaspaakko/audible-special-promo-sale-scraper/README.md

 Generates a list of all sale items in: `markdown` that looks [like this on a reddit post](https://github.com/joonaspaakko/audible-special-promo-sale-scraper/blob/master/phone-reddit-post-example.png), `html` that looks [like this](https://codepen.io/joonaspaakko/full/KKVdWwV) when rendered, and `plain text` that looks [like this](https://github.com/joonaspaakko/audible-special-promo-sale-scraper/blob/master/plaintext-output-example.md).

-Now also has a `csv` output that you can import to Google sheets: Current sale [Fall Harvest Sale (audible.com) 17/09/2020](https://docs.google.com/spreadsheets/d/1BQ52GkvjvJCcR53EGLtvdiaaLEd0ni-wgKHiKAnFqQE/edit?usp=sharing).
+Now also has a `csv` output that you can import to Google sheets: Current sale [2 for 1 sale - Unpauseable (Ends April 16, 2021)](https://docs.google.com/spreadsheets/d/1kyZIMICjZ2bC--FUSFDCEYnE6fMTb0vbR_dtmtnf2sM/edit?usp=sharing).

 ____